mikaelaldy/StudioShot-AI/README.md

 - Used React hooks and careful state design to prevent bugs
 - Separate state trees for Transform and Generate modes

-**3. Performance Optimization**
-- Large images can be slow to encode/decode
-- Implemented loading states and cancellation for better UX
-- LocalStorage has size limits - users warned if gallery gets too large

-**4. Cloud Run Deployment**
-- Needed to containerize the Vite app properly
-- Environment variables must be injected at build time for browser access
-- Successfully deployed with automatic HTTPS and custom domain support

 ### Key Findings